SAG Infotech Official Tax Blog Upto 20% Off on All Software

 I-T Provisions That Every Doctors Need to Know

 In this post, we have discussed the income tax provisions for doctors that should be remembered with the tax presumptive scheme.
-Doctors, perform noble and busiest professions in the country.
-They work for approx 9×7 a week and maybe more to help the people in the fight with their sufferings.
-They really do not have that amount of time to plan and take care of their finance and other taxation activities.
+Doctors perform noble and busy professions in the country.
+They work for approximately 9×7 hours a week and maybe more to help the people in the fight against their sufferings.

 Section 44AA with Rule 6F

-Section 44AA of income tax includes doctors also and mandates the maintenance of books of accounts, However, no books of accounts are required to be prepared if the gross receipts in the profession do not exceed one lakh twenty thousand rupees in any one of the last three years, or, where the profession has been newly set up in the relevant year, his total gross receipts in the profession for that year are not likely to exceed the said amount.
+Section 44AA of income tax includes doctors also and mandates the maintenance of books of accounts, However, no books of accounts are required to be prepared if the gross receipts in the profession do not exceed one lakh fifth thousand rupees in any one of the last three years, or, where the profession has been newly set up in the relevant year, his total gross receipts in the profession for that year are not likely to exceed the said amount.

 Rule 6F defines the maintenance of books of accounts properly-